St. Patrick's Day

 In-Kind Support and Maintenance (ISM)

 Can a special needs trust pay the rent, mortgage, or groceries?
-Yes, it can, but you might run into some drawbacks.
-To understand why, it's important to first understand that when the trustee of a special needs trust pays for the beneficiary's food or shelter, the amount paid is considered income to the beneficiary.
+Yes, but you might run into some drawbacks.
+To understand why, it's important to first understand that when the trustee of a special needs trust pays for the beneficiary's shelter, the amount paid is considered income to the beneficiary.
 Specifically, it's called in-kind income or in-kind support and maintenance (ISM).
-The SSI program treats ISM differently from other types of income.
+The Supplemental Security Income (SSI) program treats ISM differently from other types of income.

 Paying for Shelter May Be Worth the Reduction in Benefits

-The question of ISM comes up most often with shelter, because the SSI grant is so inadequate when it comes to paying rent in the private housing market.
+The question of ISM comes up often with shelter because SSI benefits are so inadequate when it comes to paying rent in the private housing market.
 If you use the special needs trust to pay for rent or mortgage payments on a house owned by the beneficiary, these payments are considered ISM, so they trigger a reduction of the SSI grant.
-Still, if a beneficiary's shelter needs can be met only through rental assistance from the special needs trust, a $300.33 reduction in the monthly SSI grant can be well worth it.
+Still, if a beneficiary's shelter needs can be met only through rental assistance from the special needs trust, a $334.33 reduction in the monthly SSI grant can be well worth it.

 EXAMPLE: Sonya, the beneficiary of a special needs trust, receives SSI and Medicaid.
 When Sonya's group home closes, she is forced to rent housing at private market rates.
-She finds a suitable apartment for $2,000 per month—considerably more than her potential $841 SSI grant.
+She finds a suitable apartment for $2,000 per month—considerably more than her potential $943 SSI grant.
 The trustee of Sonya's special needs trust decides to pay for all of Sonya's rent and utilities, a total of $2,300 a month.
 Trust payments for rent and utilities are considered ISM, so Sonya's SSI grant will be reduced.
-The federal portion of the grant in 2022 is $841, and Sonya will lose $300.33 of her SSI check.
+The federal portion of the grant in 2024 is $943, and Sonya will lose $314.33 of her SSI check ($334.33 minus a $20 general income exclusion).
 She will also continue to receive Medicaid.
-In other words, Sonya's trust pays $2,300 for a nice, safe and clean apartment for Sonya, and her SSI is reduced only by $300.33.
-She continues to receive $540.67 in SSI.
+In other words, Sonya's trust pays $2,300 for a nice, safe and clean apartment for Sonya, and her SSI is reduced only by $314.33.
+She continues to receive $628.67 in SSI.

 It's important to know how much SSI a beneficiary is receiving.
-If Sonya was receiving less than $300.33 in SSI because she was receiving income from another source, the payment of the rent in the example above would eliminate her eligibility for SSI.
-Thus, it is important to know how much SSI the person with a disability is receiving to make sure that there is not a total loss of SSI and an accompanying loss of Medicaid.
+If Sonya was receiving less than $314.33 in SSI because she was receiving income from another source, the payment of the rent in the example above would eliminate her eligibility for SSI.
+Thus, it's important to know how much SSI the person with a disability is receiving to make sure that there is not a total loss of SSI and an accompanying loss of Medicaid.

-Once the ISM maximum reduction of $300.33 (in 2022) is reached, the trustee may pay for all the beneficiary's food, rent, and utilities without any further reduction in SSI.
+If Social Security is taking one-third of your SSI benefit because you're receiving free housing, the trustee may pay for all the beneficiary's food, utilities, and other housing-related costs without any further reduction in SSI.

 Can a Special Needs Trust Own a House?